mist64/cbmbus_doc/6 JiffyDOS.md

 #### 1: Controller clears DATA wire (not a signal)
 ![](docs/cbmbus/jiffydos-26.png =601x131)

 First, the controller releases the DATA wire.
-This is not a signal for the device, but necessary so that the controller can read the DATA line in step 3 - for the next few steps, the device will send timed information on both wires.
-The controller can therefore choose to release the wire as late as in step 3, just before reading it.
+This is not a signal for the device, but necessary so that the controller can read the DATA line in the next step.
+The controller can therefore choose to release the wire as late as just before reading it back.

 #### 2: Device signals EOI/!EOI– hold for 75 µs
 ![](docs/cbmbus/jiffydos-27.png =601x131)

 Next, the device puts a flag whether there is more data to be transmitted onto the DATA line.
-1 means there is more data, while 0 means that there is no more data: the end of the stream has been reached or there has been an error.
+1 means there is more data, (!EOI) while 0 means that there is no more data (EOI): the end of the stream has been reached or there has been an error.

 To signal that the state of the DATA line is valid, the device releases the CLK line and holds this state for 75 µs.

-XXX
+The device can delay this step as long as it wishes, e.g. to read data from the media.

+If there is more data, the protocol switches to byte receive mode, otherwise it continues with step 3.

 #### 3: Device signals no error within 1100 µs – hold for 100 µs
 ![](docs/cbmbus/jiffydos-28.png =601x131)

+In the case of the end of the transmission (EOI), the final step is for the device to signal whether there was an error or whether this is the regular end of the file.

-To indicate that this is an EOI event, that is, the regular end of the stream as opposed to an error event, the device has to pull CLK and hold it for 100 µs no later than 1100 µs after releasing CLK in the previous step.
+If there is no error, the device pulls CLK and holds it for 100 µs no later than after 1100 µs.
+(The DATA line was already released in the previous step, because DATA = 0 signaled EOI.)

 ### Byte Receive